pivotal-customer0/glb-documentation/Delivery-Kit/GSLB_PCF.md

 # Overview

-This document describes 4 solutions on how to deploy multiple instances (or foundations) of PCF and load balance between them with various public and priave on prem GSLB methods.
+This document describes 4 solutions on how to deploy multiple instances (or foundations) of PCF and load balance between them with various public and private on premesis GSLB methods.
+This Delivery Kit is broken into the following sections

-The
+* Solution Logical Architecture
+* Planning & Pre-Requisites
+* Solution Deployment

+This document will focus on the client facing or "North/South" traffic management points for an application to be published in multiple foundations.
+It is beyond the scope of this Delivery Kit to cover topics such as distributed Application or Data architecture.
+This topics will be covered in another Customer0 Delivery Kit.

 # Solution Logical Architecture
+The main goals of a GSLB & PCF architecture are to provide optimized traffic distribution across PCF foundations deployed in multiple DataCenters or Geographies.

 <p align="center">
 <img src="images/Overview.png">
 </p>

+Warning: Applications designed for peer communication or requiring access to geographically replicated data services will incur design and operational difficulty when PCF Foundations are separated by highly latent & geographically dispersed networks.

 # Planning & Pre-Requisites
 ## Solution Requirements